All Victorian food businesses that handle, prepare, package, store, serve, supply or convey food must be registered or notify under the Food Act.

 The plans should include:

-An Environmental Health Officer may request further information and/or an inspection of the premises prior to the approval being given.
-We are also available at any time during the construction phase to meet you on-site.
+An Environmental Health Officer may request further information and/or an inspection of the premises prior to the registration being finalised.
+We are only a phone call away to discuss your construction or refurbishment.

 Step four - Premises construction

 When designing or re-designing a food premise you may need to be aware of:

 Food businesses that have a food safety program must have a nominated food safety supervisor (FSS).
 These are businesses or food activities that involved Class 1 or 2 food.

 The Food Act requires the nominated FSS for your business to be trained in this role.
 There area a number of Registered Training Organisation (RTO) in Geelong, who offer some FSS training.